gjstirling/CV/README.md

 ## Hobbies and interests

 **Outdoor Activities:**
 In particular snowsports, cycling and climbing.
 Experiancing the outdoors/elements is a great source of relaxation to me outside of working life.
-My holidays will always include some kind of physical activity.
+My holidays will always include some kind of outdoor physical activity.

 **Formula One:**
 What interests me in particular is the way team dynamics can boost performance and the mental resilience drivers need to overcome great external pressure.
 I also love listening to insights on technical innovations introduced by teams to give them a competitive edge and how strategy can determine the outcome of a race.